chermehdi/chermehdi-blog/content/posts/java-streams-part-1.md

 ```

 The `distinct` operator is essentially doing the same thing, but as you can see
-some differences:
+there are some differences:

-- The intermediate state is kept: The operator can keep an internal Set, that in
+- The intermediate state is kept: The operator can keep an internal `Set`, that in
   the worse case where all the elements coming from the source are all distinct,
   will contain eventually all the elements in the stream.
-- Behaviour can be different: The behaviour is controlled by **Flags** (as they
+- The algorithm is different: The codepath to be executed is chosen depending on
-  are called by the API) and we will discuss the usage and the Why behind it
+  the flags associated with the incoming stream **Flags** and we will discuss the usage and the Why behind it
   in the next section.

 ## Flags

-Flags are lightweight markers (basically a bitfield) that describes the characteristics of a stream, they hold information about the content of the stream and the operations that have been carried out on it, example: are the stream elements distinct? are the stream elements sorted? are the stream elements sized? ...
+Flags are lightweight markers (basically a bitmask) that describes the characteristics of a stream, they hold information about the content of the stream and the operations that have been carried out on it, example: are the stream elements distinct? are the stream elements sorted? are the stream elements sized? ...

 Flags are invisible to the user of the stream API, but they can be very helpful
 for the underlying stream framework, to control and optimize computations.

-Internally each stream operation will hold a bitfield (i.e an integer) that
+Internally each stream operation will hold a bitmask (i.e an integer) that
 represents the current characteristics of the current stream, this value is
 carried out and changed through successive operations applied to the stream
 parts, let's look at an example:

-The `sorted` operation sorts the elements of the stream the pushes them to the
+The `sorted` operation sorts the elements of the stream then pushes them to the
 downstream in sorted **Natural** order, but it also sets the bit (or the Flag)
 that marks the current output stream as `SORTED` so that information can be used
 in later operation to optimize execution speed or memory usage.